bitfocus/companion/documentation/gettingstarted.md

 You can move to a specific page by clicking on the gray page number, entering in the desired page number, and pressing the ENTER key on your keyboard.

+If you hold down the SHIFT key on your keyboard, you can trigger a button directly by clicking on it.

 ![Instance](images/buttons.png?raw=true "Buttons")

 Several actions exist for rearranging your buttons, **Copy**, **Move**, or **Delete**.